If you’ve ever been around security operations, you can probably relate to at least one of these:

 By following detection-as-code principles, security practitioners can make the lifecycle of detection content more consistent.
 Learn how, one of Panther’s customers, Cedar scaled their security program with detection-as-code.

 Panther is a modern SIEM platform that solves the challenges of security operations at scale.
 Panther can analyze log data from hundreds of systems, including AWS, GCP, O365, G Suite, Crowdstrike, OSquery, and more.
 Check out a list of all our supported integrations.
-To get started with Panther contact us for a demo.
+Try Panther for 30 days to get started or request a personalized demo.
 If you are interested in learning more about detection-as-code, ask us about a workshop in your area.